sherwin0402/sherwin0402.github.io/assets/cv/rendercv_output/Chan_Sherwin_Stephen_CV.md

 - Aug 2021 – present
 - Singapore
 - Spearheaded the Human-In-The-Loop Robotic Simulator project, focusing on developing a platform that combines realistic human digital twins with assistive robots for human-in-the-loop simulations.
-- Mentored seven undergraduate students on final year projects, guiding them through the research process and providing technical support.
+- Mentored seven final-year project students and collaborated with cross-functional research teams, including biomechanics experts, therapists, engineers, and research leads, to advance the development and application of the simulator.
-- Assisted in preparing funding proposals to support current and future projects of the institute.
+- Prepared funding proposals ranging from small grants of SGD 200K to large multi-institutional proposals of over SGD 3 million (currently under review) to support ongoing and upcoming research initiatives.

 ## [Oishii](https://oishii.com/), Engineering Intern